yshavit/llm-notes/book/03-The-LLM/03-self-attention.md

 To solve this, LLMs actually use multiple heads, each with their own $W_q$ / $W_k$, / $W_v$ matrices.
 Each one of these heads acts independently, finding its own attention patterns to learn.

 In this {dfn}`multi-head` arrangement, each head's output has $\delta / h$ dimensions, where $\delta$ is the attention layer output's dimensionality (as we've been using it all along) and $h$ is the number of heads.
 For example, if we want the attention output to have 720 dimensions, and we want 12 heads (these are both hyperparameters the model designer picks), each head would have dimensionality 60.
 This then determines how big each head's weight matrices are: each will be $d \times \frac{\delta}{h}$.
+The reason each head is $\frac{\delta}{h}$ is just for efficiency: dividing the learning space into several smaller, independent spaces lets the model learn more relationships for the same dimensionality.

 Each head's output is an $n \times \frac{\delta}{h}$ matrix.
 We then concatenate them to get our desired shape, an $n \times \delta$ matrix.